What can be recycled?

 Yes, often these fees are passed down to the retailer and consumer.
 For example, if you get an oil change on a standard, four-cylinder car then you should expect to pay a fee of about $0.90.
 If you believe that you are paying too much, then please ask your service provider to explain its fee.

 What is the Alberta Used Oil Management Association’s (AUOMA) role?

 AUOMA facilitates the responsible collection and recycling of used lubricating oil (e.g., automotive oil) materials.
 It collects funds from companies that sell lubricating oil, including containers, and oil filters into the Alberta market and uses that funding to incent recycling opportunities across the province.
 The incentives encourage other Alberta businesses to collect and recycle the used oil materials.
-Albertans with small quantities of materials (e.g., 20 litres of oil; 20 oil filters) are able to drop-off their materials for collection and recycling at more than 230 locations across the province.
+Albertans with small quantities of materials (e.g., 20 litres of oil; 20 oil filters) are able to drop-off their materials at nearly 230 locations across the province.
 Albertans with larger quantities of materials should contact a local, registered collector to arrange collection.